Plastic Pellet Loss — Its Impact and Its Management

 Pellet containment is good for the environment.
 It’s good for business.
 And, it’s the law.

 With your help and cooperation, we can make great strides to help our industry protect the environment.
-ACC and SPI look forward to working with you on Operation Clean Sweep to accomplish this important goal.
+ACC and SPI look forward to working with you on OCS to accomplish this important goal.